Backdoor Attacks against Transfer Learning with Pre-trained Deep Learning Models: Introduction

-In this paper, we investigate the feasibility and practicality of backdoor attacks against transfer learning on both image and time series (such as bioelectric signals) by conducting an attack scheme which can manipulate the pre-trained Teacher models to generate customized Student models that give the wrong predictions.
+In this paper, we investigate the feasibility and practicality of backdoor attacks against transfer learning on both image and time series (such as bioelectric signals) by conducting an attack scheme that can manipulate the pre-trained Teacher models to generate customized Student models that give the wrong predictions.
 We propose a feasible and robust backdoor attack scheme on neural networks, aimed at defeating three strong defenses.
-Specifically, model inputs in a specific class(es), embedded with the backdoor trigger specified for the white box Teacher models, will conduct targeted misclassification attacks against the customized student models leveraging transferred knowledge of the Teacher models.
-Key contributions are summarized as follows: (1) Instead of retraining the entire Teacher and Student models to conduct the backdoor attack, we only select an array of internal neurons and its adjacent layers from Teacher models for crafted DNN retraining, which can fasten the attack implementation and reduce complexity.
-Besides, to defeat the pruning-based and/or retraining-based defenses, we propose a ranking-based neuron selection mechanism to recognize the neurons that are hard to be pruned whose weights cannot be significantly changed by fine-tuning for customizing Student models.
-(2) We introduce a framework to generate strong triggers, i.e., instances that can defeat input-preprocessing defense and easily activate the selected neurons.
+Key contributions are summarized as follows: \begin{itemize} \item Instead of retraining the entire Teacher and Student models to conduct the backdoor attack, we only select an array of internal neurons and its adjacent layers from Teacher models for crafted DNN retraining, which can fasten the attack implementation and reduce complexity.
+Besides, to defeat the pruning-based and/or retraining-based defenses, we propose a ranking-based neuron selection mechanism to recognize the neurons that are hard to be pruned whose weights cannot be significantly changed by fine-tuning for customizing Student models. \item We introduce a framework to generate strong triggers, i.e., instances that can defeat input-preprocessing defense and easily activate the selected neurons.
 An autoencoder is used to evaluate the reconstruction error between clean input from the validation dataset and the trojaned input incorporated with the generated trigger.
-We minimize the reconstruction error and the cost function that measures the differences between the current values and the intended values of the selected neurons.
-(3) To defeat the fine-tuning/retraining based and/or pruning-based defenses and speed up attack progress, we perform the defense-aware retraining by conducting slight fine adjustment on parts of layers of the pruned neural networks, as well as use reverse engineered model inputs for both image and time-series data.
-(4) For the first time, we conduct an in-depth study on the backdoor attacks in building and operating both image and time series data (e.g., bioelectric signal) transfer learning systems.
-We launch effective misclassification attacks on black-box Student models over real-world images, Electroencephalography (EEG) and Electrocardiography (ECG) learning systems.
-The experiments reveal that our enhanced attack can maintain the $98.4\%$ and $97.2\%$ classification accuracy as genuine model on clean image and time series inputs respectively while improving $27.9\%-100\%$ and $27.1\%-56.1\%$ attack success rate on trojaned image and time series inputs respectively in the presence of pruning-based and/or retraining-based defenses.
+We minimize the reconstruction error and the cost function that measures the differences between the current values and the intended values of the selected neurons. \item To defeat the fine-tuning/retraining based and/or pruning-based defenses and speed up attack progress, we perform the defense-aware retraining by conducting slight fine adjustment on parts of layers of the pruned neural networks, as well as use reverse-engineered model inputs for both image and time-series data. \item For the first time, we conduct an in-depth study on the backdoor attacks in building and operating both image and time-series data (e.g., bioelectric signal) transfer learning systems.
+We launch effective misclassification attacks on black-box Student models over real-world face images, brain Magnetic resonance imaging (MRI) and Electrocardiography (ECG) learning systems.
+The experiments reveal that our enhanced attack can maintain the $98.4\%$ and $97.2\%$ classification accuracy as the genuine model on clean image and time series inputs respectively while improving $27.9\%-100\%$ and $27.1\%-56.1\%$ attack success rate on trojaned image and time series inputs respectively in the presence of pruning-based and/or retraining-based defenses. \end{itemize}

 The next three sections explain the system scheme and design.
 Section 5 describes our experimental results.
 Section 6 discusses related work, and Section 7 concludes the work as a whole.